patracco/thegraph-nft-marketplace/README.md

 - firstly we go to hardhat-nft-marketplace (smart contract directory) and run the script mint-and-list-item to mint an nft to goerli with "yarn hardhat run scripts/mint-and-list-item.js --network goerli"
 - run a query on The Graph to see the item listed :-)

+# querying Graph from frontenf

+- in nextjs run yarn add @apollo/client graphql.
+- NOTE: everytime a package has to do with frontend we do not install as --dev dependency